ThomasRieutord/kabl/README.md

 Description
 ---------------

 KABL package is located in the `kabl` directory.
-It contains 4 Python source codes :
+It contains 6 Python source codes :
+  * `adabl.py`: module containing the core functions of ADABL.
   * `core.py`: module containing the core functions of KABL.
-  * `utils.py`: module containing basic functions used in KABL and in graphics.
-  * `graphics.py`: module containing all advanced graphics.
   * `ephemerid.py`: module to calculate sunrise and sunset from position.
 From [Michel Landers](https://michelanders.blogspot.com/2010/12/calulating-sunrise-and-sunset-in-python.html)
+  * `paths.py`: module containing all paths to files and directory, OS-indepedently.
+  * `graphics.py`: module containing all graphics.
+  * `utils.py`: module containing basic functions used in KABL and in graphics.
 They depend on other famous Python packages.
 Here is the dependency graph: